Carry-on Restrictions Guide: What You Can Bring 2025

 ✅ Everyday Items Allowed

-Here are everyday items permitted in your carry-on:
+Here are everyday items allowed to bring as your carry-on:

 • Nail clippers & tweezers